WaterMediaTeam/watermedia/readme.md

 # WATERMeDIA | MULTIMEDIA API
-Library and API to use VideoLAN in Java, specially designed to be used in Minecraft with MinecraftForge(NeoForge) and Fabric(Quilt)
+Library and API to use VideoLAN in Java, specially designed to be used in Minecraft with MinecraftForge (NeoForge) and Fabric (Quilt)

-API adds a VideoPlayer layer on VLC MediaPlayer to render frames into OpenGL, Tool to fetch images from internet and store it in cache, URLFixers to give extra support to streaming platforms like Twitch, Kick.com, Youtube, Google Drive, One Drive, Dropbox and more
+API adds a VideoPlayer layer on VLC MediaPlayer to render frames into OpenGL.
+Tool to fetch images from the internet and store it in cache, ``URLFixer``'s to give extra support to streaming platforms like Twitch, Kick.com, Youtube, Google Drive, One Drive, Dropbox and more

 # INSTALLATION
-You can use 2 ways to install this mod in your project
+You can use two ways to install this mod in your project

-### CURSEMAVEN
+## CURSEMAVEN
 CurseMaven uses CurseForge network to download any released version even if it wasn't approved this option doesn't include JavaDoc or Sources, so all stacktrace doesn't going to match with your decompiled bytecode checkout what is the latest version file ID here: https://www.curseforge.com/minecraft/mc-mods/watermedia

-**REPOSITORY**
+**SETUP IN YOUR GRADLE**
 ```gradle
 repositories {
     maven {